probcomp/probcomp-stack/README.md

 ### Change the instance type for a user

 TODO Will this actually work to update the stack rather than create a fresh one?
-- Run the same `aws cloudformation` command with the new instance type.
+- Run `aws cloudformation update-stack` with the same arguments as above, except with the new instance type.

 May also need to manually restart the jupyter server, if Issue #3 is not fixed yet.

+### Terminate a user's instance

+Run `aws cloudformation delete-stack --stack-name <name>`

 ### SSH into the instance